vpavlenko/study-music/parts/jazz_harmony.md

 - [Dariusz Terefenko.
 Jazz Theory: From Basic to Advanced Study](https://amzn.to/3oOlXEC) - Also has [a companion website](https://routledgetextbooks.com/textbooks/9780415537612/recordings.php) with [a 1st edition workbook](https://routledgetextbooks.com/textbooks/9780415537612/workbook.php).
 See [review 1](https://www.mtosmt.org/issues/mto.15.21.1/mto.15.21.1.salley.html), [review 2](https://www.jstor.org/stable/26477737)

-- Wayne J. Naus: Beyond Functional Harmony - The music of the Yellowjackets
+- Wayne J. Naus: Beyond Functional Harmony - The music of the Yellowjackets.
+Also his "Advanced Harmonic Concepts".

 - [**Lego**](lego.md) - the method of making sense of chunks of several jazz chords going together